siemens/cmp-test-suite/readme.md

 The [detailed documentation](/cmp-test-suite/doc/index.html) covers test suites and available keywords.
 If the referenced documentation is not available, run `make docs` to generate it.

+# Mock CA
+To facilitate easy testing and development, this repository includes a **Mock CA**.
+This is a simulated Certificate Authority that runs locally, allowing you to execute the test suite without needing access to an external CA infrastructure.

+**Why use the Mock CA?**
+- **Instant Setup:** Run tests immediately without configuring complex server software.
+- **Advanced Features:** It includes **Post-Quantum (PQ) cryptography** and **hybrid certificate issuance**, which may not yet be available in a lot of CAs.
+- **Research & Debugging:** Perfect for verifying test logic and experimenting with new CMP features in a controlled environment.

+For detailed instructions on configuration and usage, please refer to the [Mock CA Documentation](MockCA_readme.md).

 # Acknowledgments
 The development of the CMP test suite was partly funded by the German Federal Ministry of Education and Research